 How do you know all of these are cars?

-As a kid, you might have come across a picture of a car and you would have been told by your kindergarten teachers or parents that this is a car and it has has some specific features associated with it like it has 4 tyres, a steering wheel, windows and so on.
-Now, whenever your brain comes across an image with those set of features, it automatically registers it as a car because your brain has learnt that it is a car.
+As a kid, you might have come across a picture of a car and you would have been told by your kindergarten teachers or parents that this is a car and it has some specific features associated with it like it has 4 tyres, a steering wheel, windows and so on.
+Now, whenever your brain comes across an image with those set of features, it automatically registers it as a car because your brain has learned that it is a car.

 That’s how our brain functions, but what about a machine?

 If the same image is fed to a machine, how will the machine identify it to be a car?

 This is where Machine Learning comes in.
 We’ll keep on feeding images of a car to a computer with the tag “car” until the machine learns all the features associated with a car.